PhilParisi/SonarLocalization/README.md

 # Installation & Setup
 The ML code is Python, and the data is stored in MATLAB .mat files.
 The below setup consists of installing proper Python packages to run the. py scripts.
 Note that you can set things up for pure CPU usage (no GPU), or with a GPU (more advanced, and your computer also has to have a GPU of course).
 It is recommended that you use a Python virtual environment, though this is not necessary (you can ignore commands relating to virtual env below).
 These instructions were written for Unix systems.
 Using a virtual environment will make things easier if you screw up installation (likely to happen with tensorflow let's be real...).

-### New to Git?
-I'm also assuming you know how to use Git and GitHub, but if you don't here's a link to an article to help you get started.

 ### Install for basic CPU usage (no GPU)
 These steps led to a successful installation on an Ubuntu machine in June 2023.
 Should also work wtih windows (except for the virtual env stuff, you may want to use pycharm for that).